Frequently Asked Questions

 We require this so that the exhibition as a whole looks professional and inviting.
 Thoughtful framing & presentation are just as important as the artwork itself.
 We will maintain our gallery standards both for our own credibility as a fine art gallery and in an effort to present your work as well as possible to our visitors.
 We appreciate and respect your work and have these rules to ensure they are viewed in the best manner possible.

 How should I package my artwork for shipping?

-The higher the quality of your packing materials, the higher the likelihood of your artwork arriving with no damage.
-Not only is damaged work unable to be included in our exhibitions, we recognize your artwork is one-of-a-kind and extremely valuable to us all!
+The higher the quality of your packing materials, the higher the likelihood of your artwork arriving without damage.
+No damaged work will be included in our exhibitions.
+We recognize your artwork is one-of-a-kind and extremely valuable to us all!

 There are many different methods to packaging artwork but there are a few rules that everyone can follow.